Hawxy/Wallaby/README.md

 Postgres Change Data Capture for .NET, driven by your **EF Core model**.

-EFCore.CDC streams row changes from Postgres logical replication, materializes them into your mapped EF Core entities, lets you **transform/enrich** them, and routes the resulting documents to pluggable **destinations** (sinks).
+Wallaby streams row changes from Postgres logical replication, materializes them into your mapped EF Core entities, lets you **transform/enrich** them, and routes the resulting documents to pluggable **destinations** (sinks).
 It **self-configures** the publication and replication slot from your model, supports **backfill** operations, and is **cluster-safe** via leader election.